Skip to Content

 File Your Application

-Apply Online
+Apply Online or By Mail

 Track the status of your application using the Application Status Tracker.

-Upgrading from a Residential Appraiser License
+Upgrading from a Licensed Residential Appraiser

 Licensed Residential Appraiser to Certified General Appraiser

-Additional Education Requirements:
+Additional Education Requirements

-A Bachelor’s Degree or higher from an accredited college or university AND
+• A Bachelor’s Degree or higher from an accredited college or university and

 • General Appraiser Market Analysis and Highest and Best Use (15 hours)